jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

 I ran a test for the `ModuleNotFoundError <https://docs.python.org/3/library/exceptions.html#ModuleNotFoundError>`_ and Python modules.
-Would you like to test the :ref:`AssertionError`?
+Would you like to test the :ref:`AssertionError?<AssertionError>`

 ----